-The early awards for the Pulitzer Prizes did not have a strictly formal selection process.
-Take the unique cases of 1919 and also 1920 (in which no award at all was given).
+The early Pulitzer Prizes did not have a strictly formal selection process.
+Take the unique cases of 1919 and 1920 (in 1920 no Pulitzer Prize for the Novel was awarded).